SolitudePy/Stealthy-ETW-Patch/README.md

 # Stealthy ETW Patch

-A proof-of-concept tool that demonstrates ETW (Event Tracing for Windows) evasion by patching the `EtwpEventWriteFull` function in memory.
+A proof-of-concept tool that demonstrates ETW (Event Tracing for Windows) evasion by patching the `EtwpEventWriteFull` internal function in memory.
 This technique prevents ETW from logging events by making the function return immediately.

 ## Technique Overview